 Dunn received an invitation to major-league spring training Thursday, TJ Cotterill of The Tacoma News Tribune reports.

 Last season in the Mets' organization, Dunn split time between High-A and Double-A, compiling a 3.59 ERA and a 10.4 K/9 between the two stops.
 The right-hander will now get a chance to show the Mariners coaching staff what he brings to the table nice and early, though he'll likely see much of his time in 2019 spent at either Double-A or Triple-A, depending on how well he adjusts to upper-level hitters.

 Dunn was traded from the Mets to the Mariners on Monday along with Jay Bruce, Anthony Swarzak, Jarred Kelenic and Gerson Bautista in exchange for Edwin Diaz, Robinson Cano and cash considerations, Joel Sherman of the New York Post reports.

-Dunn projects as a decent major-league starter, with a fastball that can touch 97 mph and four above-average pitches but shaky command.
-He reached Double-A Binghamton last season, making 15 starts and posting a 4.22 ERA while striking out 27.7 percent of batters and walking 9.8 percent.
+Dunn has mid-rotation upside, with a fastball that can touch 97 mph, but it's possible his shaky command eventually prevents him from reaching that ceiling.
+His slider is a swing-and-miss offering and he made strides with his changeup in 2018.
+He reached Double-A Binghamton, making 15 starts and posting a 4.22 ERA while striking out 27.7 percent of batters and walking 9.8 percent.
 He has a shot to reach the majors in 2019 but is most likely tracking towards a 2020 debut.